 As of mid-June, you can arrange the payment of your tuition fees via Studielink.
 How much do you have to pay in tuition fees?
 How can you arrange your payment?
 Do you need a Proof of Payment of Tuition Fees (Bewijs Betaald Collegegeld, BBC)?
-You can find all the necessary information about your tuition fees and payment.
+Find all the necessary information about your tuition fees and payment.

 Verification of prior education

 When do you need to have your Dutch prior education verified, how do you arrange verification and where do you submit a copy of your diploma?
 See www.internationalhu.com/admissions-dutch-diploma for more information.

 Did you complete your education abroad?
-Please go to https://www.internationalhu.com/admissions-bachelor (step 4).
+Please go to www.internationalhu.com/admissions-bachelor (start at step 4).

 Upload passport photo

 We need your passport photo for your student card.
 You can upload your photo from mid-June.
 By that time, myHU will offer instructions on how to do so.

 June to August: keep an eye on your (digital) mailbox

 Between June and August, you will receive various emails from the HU at the email address you submitted to Studielink.
 These messages will notify you of all the actions you still need to take to complete your enrolment.
 They will also refer you to information about the introduction and the start of your degree programme.
 Some study programmes will send you additional information personally.
 They send this to your HU mail address, so keep a close eye on your HU inbox as well by regularly logging in to mymail.hu.nl.

 Full-time students will also receive letters about the introductions by mail in July and August.

 Timetable and class allocation

 The class allocation plans and class timetables will be announced during the programme introduction at the end of August.
-So it’s important to make sure you are there!
+So it’s important to make sure you attend these introduction days.

 Deadline: complete enrolment before 31 August

 You must have completed your enrolment by no later than 31 August.
 So please keep an eye on your enrolment check-list in myHU.